 Because of the complexity of the disorder and its ability to manifest as subtle or severe symptoms, Autism Spectrum Disorder can sometimes be challenging to diagnose.
 However, there are several early signs of Autism to look out for, such as delayed speech, difficulties with verbal communication and understanding language, repetitive and purposeless behaviors, difficulty forming relationships, and challenges with social interactions.

 While these traits can help with diagnosis in childhood, they can also lead to various challenges that extend well into adulthood.
-By seeking an official diagnosis, establishing a relationship with an experienced neuropsychologist, and getting your child into a steady management plan, you can help them develop greater functional, social, communication, and behavioral skills and improve their independence.
+By seeking an official autism diagnosis, establishing a relationship with an experienced neuropsychologist, and getting your child into a steady management plan, you can help them develop greater functional, social, communication, and behavioral skills and improve their independence.

 How Is Autism Diagnosed?